-My podcast, The Podcast Accelerator, runs three times a week for around 10 minutes an episode.
-They’re designed to fit into the schedule of a busy podcaster, so I know keeping them short and succinct is the best way to engage my audience.
+Our podcast, The Podcast Accelerator, runs twice a week for around 10 minutes an episode.
+They’re designed to fit into the schedule of a busy podcaster, so we know keeping them short and succinct is the best way to engage our audience.

 If your podcast is a narrative format relying on longer, detailed research, it’s probably best to stick to a weekly, bi-weekly or even monthly schedule.
 That way you can guarantee quality and consistency, which is how you’ll draw in subscribers and keep them listening.